getml/getml.com/src/docs/user_guide/walkthrough/index.md

 ## Making predictions

 Let’s simulate the arrival of unseen data and generate another population table.
-Since the data model is already stored in the pipeline, we do not need to recreate it and can just use a [`Container`][getml.data.Container] instead of a [`StarSchema`][getml.data.StarSchema].
+The data model is already defined and the pipeline trained.
+All we need to do is to add data to a [`Container`][getml.data.Container] and pass it to the existing `pipe` object.

 ```python
 population_table_unseen, peripheral_table_unseen = getml.datasets.make_numerical(